-This group of modules comprises more analysis modules for electrodynamics, some special functions like laminate analysis, and an innovative new spot weld concept as well as the interfaces, which are directly supported by PERMAS to other software products.
+Further analysis capabilities for electrodynamics, some special functions like laminate analysis, and an innovative new spot weld concept as well as the interfaces, which are directly supported by PERMAS to other software products.
 Linear static and dynamic electrodynamic tasks can be solved with the corresponding modules.
 Generated heat according to the Joule effect or induced forces can be directly used in subsequent structural analysis.